xxfoundation/elixxir-docs/message_pickup.md

 This transport protocol does not require all communication parties to be online at the same time.
 Messages are queued for up to two weeks in the gateway persistent message storage.
+Later on, the recipient client can retrieve their messages by interacting with any of the gateways.
+Each gateway stores a KnownRounds buffer indicating for each round if they store messages for that round or not.

-Later on, the recipient client can retrieve their messages by interacting with any of the gateways and querying the proper message IDs.
 These message IDs are generated deterministically by the sender and recipient clients such that there are many message ID collisions with other clients.
 When clients query for messages the gateways sends a bloom filter which the clients use to determine which the message IDs of messages persisted.

 The gateway nodes also have support for a plugin system so additional mixnet services may be added.
 That is, instead of delivering a message